Earth Notes: On the AQE Air Quality Egg: Review (2013)Updated 2020-08-17 02:46 GMT.

-- Somewhat flaky, but seems to basically work
+- Somewhat flaky, but seemed to basically work.

-- Regularly samples various air-quality measures such as temperature, humidity, NO2, CO and particulates/dust.
-Reports those live/publicly for access over the Internet.
+- Regularly sampled various air-quality measures such as temperature, humidity, NO2, CO and particulates/dust.
+Reported those live/publicly for access over the Internet.
 (No longer in use a few months on.)

 - Rating: 3 out of 5.

 I'm not keen on biomass combustion with inadequate flue filtering, reducing air quality and general health and starting to undo the good work of the Clear Air Acts.
 I'm particularly unkeen on biomass burning in built-up areas where the downsides are amplified.
 (It is possible to detect the combustion products of trendy real fires in Islingston fireplaces on cold weekends, I'm told.)